COVID-19 and Advising

 For the duration of the COVID-19 pandemic, there will be changes to how advisors are able to meet with students.
 Please be patient with us as we try to deliver as many options to our students and visitors as possible while adhering to government and CDC guidelines.
 The information is relevant to how and when you can meet with an advisor.

-- Campus offices will reopen for students only.
-Public visitors, including family members and children, should remain off campus to help avoid crowding.
+- Campus offices are open for students only.
+Public visitors, including family members and children may or may not be admitted depending on office capacity.

 - Students are encouraged to opt for phone/email/virtual advising when it is necessary to meet with an advisor.

 - No matter what contact method you choose, you will still need to sign up to meet with an advisor through WaitWhile.
 Just sign up anywhere you see the "Get on Waitlist" or "Meet with an Advisor" buttons.

 - In the event that you must come to campus and visit the Advisement Center face-to-face, please follow the CDC social distancing and prevention guidelines.